Wednesday, March 24, 2010

 Stravinsky meowed the rest of the time I was in the kitchen.
 Steve saw my heartstrings being tugged and suggested I move to a different room when he left for work.
 Which I did.

 But then I peeked out the window.
 A tarp covered patio table had become Stravinsky's Place.
 The sunrise illuminated his outline.
-Completely white, save a triangle of brown on the head and an absolutely inappropriate puffy tail that channeled Davey Crockett's iconic headgear.
+He was completely white, save a triangle of brown on the head and an absolutely inappropriate puffy tail that channeled Davey Crockett's iconic headgear.
 I toyed with changing Stravinsky's name to something less refined.

 And I wanted him less.
 Which really bothered me.

 I also started thinking about how I was ready to feed and save Stravinsky, a random cat that appeared on my back porch.
 But if a human had turned up on my back porch looking for food and love, I would have been terrified and called the police.
-Am I superficial?
-Perhaps I'm jaded from being panhandled too many times.
-I never give money, because I worry about what I'm actually funding.
+I don't grant strangers' requests for money because I worry about what I'm actually funding.
 Mostly I just feel that in that moment I don't have the training or resources to help rehabilitate this person in need.
 In that moment I cannot give them back whatever it is they lost to put them in this situation.

 I became overwhelmed by all the problems in the world that I cannot fix, and felt like a selfish, unhelpful human being.
 But then I remembered that when people ask me for money, I offer them any food I have with me.
 Only one person has taken me up on it.
 She seemed genuinely appreciative.
 I started to feel a little better.
 It's not much, but it's something.